 I feel as if it never hurts to ask for discounts and good deals.
 Many of us shy about doing this - I often am - but if you can get your courage up and try, you may be successful.
 Good luck to you!

-When asking for a lower APR on your credit card, persistence is key.
+There is no maximum number of times you should ask for a lower APR on your credit card.
+As a matter of fact, persistence is key.
 Your request may not be granted after the first call.
-There’s no guarantee, but it certainly never hurts to call back later, and to ask to speak with a supervisor.
-However, you will need a legitimate reason in order to be successful.
+There’s no guarantee, but it shouldn’t hurt to call back later, and to ask to speak with a supervisor.
+Before doing so, though, make sure they won't do a hard pull to consider your request.
+Also, keep in mind that you will need a legitimate reason in order to be successful.
 Before calling your card’s customer service number to make your request, there are certain steps you can take to maximize your chances of approval.… read full answer